How To Remove Candle Wax From Clothing

-Although it’s tempting to want to try to remove the wax immediately, the first thing you should do is allow the wax to completely dry.
+Although it’s tempting to want to try to remove the wax immediately, the first thing you should do to remove candle wax from clothing is allow the wax to completely dry.
 Trying to remove the wax while still hot will likely only spread the stain and could even burn you.
 So before you begin the cleaning process, allow the wax to set and cool.
-Allow the wax to air dry, or you can speed things up by placing a few ice cubes in a zip-lock bag and holding on the affected area.
+Allow the wax to air dry, or you can speed things up by placing a few ice cubes in a zip-lock bag and holding on the affected area

 The ironing method should remove most or all of the wax but particularly if it was coloured wax, there will likely be a stain leftover on the fabric.
 To remove this, mix a solution of water and an oxygen-based pre-wash stain remover, or alternatively a little liquid laundry detergent, in a bowl and allow the garment to soak for several hours.
 This should be effective in removing any residual wax.
 Remember to test the stain remover on an inconspicuous part of the material first.